 Source: ui-patterns

-• CTA Footer: A CTA (Call-to-Action) footer encourages users to take specific actions, such as signing up for a newsletter or clicking a button.
-This type of footer is effective for driving conversions and engaging users.
+- CTA Footer: A Call-Tip Action (CTA) footer encourages users to perform specific actions (e.g., sign up for a newsletter, or hit a new button) and is aimed at driving conversions and engaging users.

 Source: niceverynice